Keto Biscuits and Gravy

-Also, you can use the keto biscuits with different breakfast toppings like heavy whipped cream and keto jam.
+Also, you can use keto biscuits with different breakfast toppings like heavy whipped cream and keto jam.

-Let me show you below how you can make a creamy gravy with brown breakfast sausage crumble without the carbs!
+Let me show you below how to make a creamy gravy with brown breakfast sausage crumble without the carbs!

 In this keto gravy recipe, I am using only low-carb keto ingredients including:

 You can add a tablespoon of olive oil if your sausage stick too much to your pan.

-Now that the meat is cooked through remove it from the pan with a slotted spoon, and set aside on a plate covered with foil while you prepare the sauce.
+Now that the meat is cooked through remove it from the pan with a slotted spoon, and set it aside on a plate covered with foil while you prepare the sauce.

-Cook, simmer the sauce over medium-high heat until it thickens.
+Cook, and simmer the sauce over medium-high heat until it thickens.
 Continue to whisk slowly to prevent the formation of lumps from the gum.

 When the sauce is thick, about 2-3 minutes later, bring back the browned meat to the pan, stir, cover, and simmer on low heat to medium for 5 minutes.